The Minkowski content measure for the Liouville quantum gravity metric: Preliminaries

-so that $(\C, h^\gamma(R_C\cdot) + Q\log R_C + C/\gamma, 0,\infty)$ is the circle average embedding of the $\gamma$-LQG surface represented by $(\C,h^\gamma+C/\gamma,0,\infty)$.
-Then $h^\gamma \stackrel{d}{=} h^\gamma(R_C\cdot) + Q\log R_C + C/\gamma$. \end{prop}
+so that $(\C, h^\gamma(R_C\cdot) + Q\log R_C + C, 0,\infty)$ is the circle average embedding of the $\gamma$-LQG surface represented by $(\C,h^\gamma+C,0,\infty)$.
+Then $h^\gamma \stackrel{d}{=} h^\gamma(R_C\cdot) + Q\log R_C + C$. \end{prop}

-Since $\mu_{h^\gamma+C/\gamma} = e^C\mu_{h^\gamma}$, this property means that the law of a $\gamma$-quantum cone is invariant under scaling its LQG measure by a positive constant.
-Similarly, $D_{h^\gamma+C/\gamma} = e^{C/d_\gamma}D_{h^\gamma}$ implies that the law of a quantum cone is invariant under scaling its LQG metric by a constant.
+Since $\mu_{h^\gamma+C} = e^{\gamma C}\mu_{h^\gamma}$, this property means that the law of a $\gamma$-quantum cone is invariant under scaling its LQG measure by a positive constant.
+Similarly, the fact that $D_{h^\gamma+C/\gamma} = e^{\xi C}D_{h^\gamma}$ implies that the law of a quantum cone is invariant under scaling its LQG metric by a constant.
 Note that the spatial scaling factor \eqref{eqn:scaling-factor-circle-average-embedding} is a random variable that depends on the circle averages of $h^\gamma$.
 Hence, it is only due to Lemma~\ref{lem:scaling-metric-covariance} that the scale invariance of the quantum cone extends to the LQG metric.

 Another reason to consider the $\gamma$-quantum cone is that it is the $\gamma$-LQG surface one obtains by starting with a generic $\gamma$-LQG surface, choosing a marked point on it from the $\gamma$-LQG measure, and then ``zooming in" near the marked point.
-More precisely, we have the following lemma, which follows from combining Lemma~A.10 with Proposition~4.13(ii) in \cite{dms-lqg-mating}.
-This lemma is useful for transferring results about a whole-plane GFF to a $\gamma$-quantum cone and is used in Section~\ref{sec:additivity}.
+More precisely, we have the following lemma, which is helpful for transferring results about a whole-plane GFF to a $\gamma$-quantum cone and is used in Section~\ref{sec:additivity}.